-Did you know that in the State of Arizona if an officer believes someone is driving with careless disregard for the safety of others, that driver can be charged with reckless driving?
-Reckless driving is detailed under ARS 28-693, and it is considered a Class 2 misdemeanor criminal offense for first time charges and a Class 1 Misdemeanor for a second charge.
-This can be punishable by jail, probation, fines, community service, suspension of driving privileges and a criminal conviction.
+Did you know that in the State of Arizona, if an officer believes someone is driving with careless disregard for the safety of others, that driver can be charged with reckless driving?
+Reckless driving is detailed under ARS 28-693, and it is considered a Class 2 misdemeanor criminal offense for first-time charges and a Class 1 Misdemeanor for a second charge.
+This can be punishable by jail, probation, fines, community service, suspension of driving privileges, and a criminal conviction.

 Stages of a Chandler Reckless Driving Case

-When a driver is issued a reckless driving case out of Chandler, they are either (1) issued a traffic ticket and released by an officer with a court date in which they are required to appear or (2) they are arrested and booked into jail until they see a judge and released.
+When a driver is issued a reckless driving case out of Chandler, they are either (1) issuing a traffic ticket and released by an officer with a court date in which they are required to appear or (2) they are arrested and booked into jail until they see a judge and released.

 Speak with a Chandler Reckless Driving Attorney Today

-As you can see, although reckless driving can be issued as part of a normal traffic stop, the potential consequences make it anything but a standard ticket.
+As you can see, although reckless driving can be issued as part of a routine traffic stop, the potential consequences make it anything but a standard ticket.
 If you or someone you care about receive a reckless driving charge, call our office to speak to one of our experienced Chandler reckless driving lawyers.
 We look forward to hearing from you.